SystemsApproach/aether-onramp/README.md

     make 5g-test
 ```

-Note that once you configure your cluster to use Fleet to deploy the
+Once you configure your cluster to use Fleet to deploy the Kubernetes
-Kubernetes applications, the "clean" targets in the Makefile will no
+applications, the "clean" targets in the Makefile will no longer work
-longer work correctly: Fleet will persist in reinstalling any
+correctly: Fleet will persist in reinstalling any namespaces that have
-namespaces that have been deleted.
-You first have to uninstall Fleet
+been deleted.
+You first have to uninstall Fleet by typing:
-by typing:

 ```
     make fleet-clean